-Erdogan converts another former Istanbul church into mosque
+Erdogan converts another ancient former Istanbul church into mosque

 The decision to transform the Kariye Museum into a mosque came just a month after a similarly controversial conversion for the UNESCO World Heritage-recognised Hagia Sophia.